drshahizan/software-engineering/materials/module4/nrulerina/readme.md

   ###   Review and Approval:
     Review the Software Requirement Document with all stakeholders and seek their approval before proceeding with the development phase.

+# System Requirement

+## Key steps in creating a System Requirement Document for a Parcel Delivery System

+  ###    Identify the System Objectives:
+    Identify the main objectives of the parcel delivery system, such as providing timely and accurate delivery of parcels, improving efficiency, reducing costs, and enhancing customer satisfaction.

+   ###   Define the Scope:
+    Define the scope of the system, including the different functional areas that the system will cover, such as order management, parcel tracking, delivery scheduling, and payment processing.

+  ###    Identify the System Components:
+    Identify the different system components, such as the hardware, software, and network infrastructure, that will be required to support the system.

+  ###    Define the System Architecture:
+    Define the overall system architecture,
+    including the different layers of the system and the interactions between them.

+  ###      Specify the System Interfaces:
+    Specify the different system interfaces, such as the user interfaces, application programming interfaces (APIs), and database interfaces.

+  ###     Define the System Data Requirements:
+    Define the data requirements of the system, including the types of data that will be stored, the data formats, and the data storage locations.

+  ###     Identify the System Constraints:
+    Identify the different constraints that may impact the system, such as budget, time, technology limitations, and regulatory requirements.

+  ###     Define the System Performance Requirements:
+    Define the different performance requirements of the system, such as response time, throughput, and reliability.

+  ###     Identify the System Security Requirements:
+    Identify the different security requirements of the system, such as authentication, access control, data encryption, and audit trails.

+  ###     Define the System Maintenance and Support Requirements:
+    Define the different maintenance and support requirements of the system, such as system backups, software updates, and user support.

+  ###     Review and Approval:
+    Review the System Requirement Document with all stakeholders and seek their approval before proceeding with the design and implementation phase.